dylanaraps/sowm/README.md

 -------

 catwm is a very simple and lightweight tiling window manager.
+I will try to stay under 1000 SLOC.

 Status
 ------

  * 24.02.10 -> First release, v0.1.
 In this release 0.1, the wm is almost functional

 Modes
 -----